This article is part of the AfterMath Data Organizer Electrochemistry Guide

 Like most of the other electrochemical techniques offered by the AfterMath software, this experiment begins with an induction period.
 During the induction period, a set of initial conditions is applied to the electrochemical cell and the cell is allowed to equilibrate to these conditions.
 The default initial condition involves holding the working electrode potential at the Baseline Potential for a brief period of time (i.e., 3 seconds).

 After the induction period, the potential of the working electrode is stepped through a series of pulses from the Initial potential to the Final potential.
 The potential is incremented with each successive pulse according to the Pulse increment.
 Current is measured at the time obtained by subtracting the Sample window from the Pulse width.
 Cyclic Normal Pulse Voltammetry (CNPV) consists of a cycling (through a series of potential pulses also) the potential of the working electrode between an Upper potential and a Lower potential.
-Reverse Normal Pulse Voltammetry (RNPV) is a variant of NPV where you choose to apply a Baseline potential in a region where faradaic current is flowing at a maximal rate ( >200 \; mV from E^0 ).
+Reverse Normal Pulse Voltammetry (RNPV) is a variant of NPV where you choose to apply a Baseline potential in a region where faradaic current is flowing at a maximal rate ( from ).

 After the pulse sequence has finished, the experiment concludes with a relaxation period.
 The default condition during the relaxation period involves holding the working electrode potential at the Final potential for an additional brief period of time (i.e., 1 seconds).